hneth/unikn/README.md

 Design](https://www.uni-konstanz.de/en/university/news-and-media/create-online-and-print-media/corporate-design/) (CD)
 was created by [Strichpunkt GmbH](https://www.strichpunkt-design.de/) and the [University of Konstanz](https://www.uni-konstanz.de/) in 2014.
-The **unikn** package authors belong to the research group on [Social Psychology and Decision Sciences](https://www.spds.uni-konstanz.de/) (SPDS) at the [University of Konstanz](https://www.uni-konstanz.de/).
-We make some CD elements available to fellow users of R (e.g., for creating scientific visualizations), but all copyrights remain with the original copyright holders.
+The **unikn** package authors are members of the research group [Social Psychology and Decision Sciences](https://www.spds.uni-konstanz.de/) (SPDS) at the [University of Konstanz](https://www.uni-konstanz.de/).
+We facilitate access to CD elements for fellow users of R (e.g., for creating scientific visualizations), but all copyrights on the design remain with the original copyright holders.

 We aim for an authentic representation of a highly-specified corporate design.
 While rigid specifications help to maintain coherence and